mark-20145583/ipriot-car-park-prj/guide.md

 ✅
 9. Create a new Python file in the `src` directory called `main.py`.
 This will be the main script for your car park system.✅
 10. Create a new Python file in the `tests` directory called `test_car_park.py`.
 This will be the main script for your unit tests.✅
 11. In PyCharm, mark the `src` directory as a source root.
 This will allow you to import modules from the `src` directory in your unit tests; mark the `tests` directory as a test root.
-This will enable you to run your unit tests from the IDE, without having to mess around with relative imports (long story!).
+This will enable you to run your unit tests from the IDE, without having to mess around with relative imports (long story!).✅
 12. Commit your changes to the repository, both locally and remotely:

       ```bash